theawaisahmadkhan/Real-Time-Ev-Charger-Locator/README.md

 Fork the repository and create a new branch for your feature/fix.
 Make your changes and ensure the code passes all tests.
 Submit a pull request explaining the changes you've made.

+The application is in active development.
+Contributions, suggestions, and issue reports are welcome and appreciated. 🙌